Home » Travel & Outdoors » Things to Do in the Badlands South Dakota

 Wall Drug Store

 This famous roadside attraction in Wall, SD started by offering free ice water to travelers.
 Today, the Wall Drug Store is a sprawling complex of shops, restaurants, and kitschy attractions.
-Don’t miss the giant animated T-Rex, the backyard playground, the dounuts, and yes, the still-free ice water.
+Don’t miss the giant animated T-Rex, the backyard playground, the donuts, and yes, the still-free ice water.

-Wrapping Up: Creating Lasting Memories in the Badlands and Beyond
+Create Lasting Memories in the Badlands

 Woman with arms raised in celebration standing on the eroded terrain of Badlands National Park, South Dakota, showcasing the park's unique landscape.

 Have you visited the Badlands?
 We’d love to hear about your experiences!
 Drop a comment below and share your favorite memories or tips for fellow travelers.
-And don’t forget to subscribe to our newsletter for more travel inspiration and insider tips on exploring America’s natural wonders.

 Related Resources